ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 Attribute | Description
 --- | ---
-GroupBy | columns used for aggregation
-Aggregation | aggregate function
+GroupBy | columns or expressions used for aggregation Aggregation | aggregate function

 #### Sort